Zete0/Guides/Starter/Economy Fundementals.md

 #### [Click here for a deeper dive on how long it takes to build something or resources spent/sec](https://github.com/Zete0/Guides/blob/main/Technical/Calculating%20Resources%20Spent.md))

 <br></br><br></br>
-## Balancing Economy is First Milestone to Victory
+## Balancing Economy is First Step to Victory

 ### Balancing your economy means having enough metal, energy and build power to efficiently construct buildings and units